DendroPy Phylogenetic Computing Library¶

-DendroPy is a pure-Python library with no dependencies, and runs under any version of Python 2 from 2.4 upwards (i.e., Python 2.4, 2.5, 2.6, 2.7, etc.).
-At present, it does not run under Python 3.
+DendroPy is a pure-Python library with no dependencies, and runs under any version of Python 3 and Python 2.7.
+If you want to run DendroPy under Python version of less than 2.7, you should download the DendroPy legacy release.

-Changed in version 3.2.0: Python 2.4, 2.5, and 2.6 support removed.
+Changed in version 4.0.0: Python 2.4, 2.5, and 2.6 support removed.
 Python 3.x support added.

 DendroPy is fully easy-installable and can be installed using pip:

-$ sudo pip install dendropy
+$ sudo pip install -U dendropy

-$ sudo easy_install -U dendropy
+$ pip install --user -U dendropy

 These, and other ways of obtaining and installing DendroPy (e.g., by downloading the DendroPy source code archive, or by cloning the DendroPy Git repository), are discussed in detail in the “Downloading and Installing DendroPy” section.

-The many ways to get DendroPy up and running on your system.A detailed tutorial on how to use the DendroPy library, with lots of annotated practical examples and code walk-throughs.The technical details of the modules, classes and methods of the DendroPy library.
+The many ways to get DendroPy up and running on your system.A detailed primer on how to use the DendroPy library, with lots of annotated practical examples and code walk-throughs.The technical details of the modules, classes and methods of the DendroPy library.
 Almost all of this information is also readily available from the Python interpreter by invoking

 Sukumaran, J. and Mark T. Holder.
 2010.
 DendroPy: A Python library for phylogenetic computing.
 Bioinformatics 26: 1569-1571.

-Copyright 2009-2010 Jeet Sukumaran and Mark T. Holder
+Copyright 2009-2015, Jeet Sukumaran and Mark T. Holder.
+All rights reserved.

 The DendroPy project source code and associated data files are licensed for redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: